You Are the Best Reviewer of Your Own Papers: The Isotonic Mechanism

 \section{Extensions}

-In this section, we show that truthfulness continues to be the optimal strategy for the owner in more general settings.
+In this section, we show that truthfulness continues to be the optimal strategy for the author in more general settings.

-{\bf Robustness to inconsistencies.} The owner might not have complete knowledge of the true ranking in some scenarios, but is certain that some rankings are more consistent than others.
+{\bf Robustness to inconsistencies.} The author might not have complete knowledge of the ground-truth ranking in some scenarios, but is certain that some rankings are more consistent than others.
 More precisely, consider two rankings $\pi_1$ and $\pi_2$ such that neither is the ground-truth ranking, but the former can be obtained by swapping two entries of the latter in an upward manner in the sense that

 for some $1 \le i < j \le n$ and $\pi_1(k) = \pi_2(k)$ for all $k \ne i, j$.
 In general, $\pi_1$ is said to be more consistent than $\pi_2$ if $\pi_1$ can be sequentially swapped from $\pi_2$ in an upward manner.